MicVerg/C-.FlashCards/README.md

 A project with focus on back-end with C#, getting to know DTOs, MSSQL and SQL in general.
 Since there's a focus on back-end, the display happens in console.

+The question is a word or sentence in a foreign language, the answer you are supposed to give is the English translation.
+Each card is part of a stack (For example the stack "Arabic").

 # Given Requirements
 - [x] This is an application where the users will create Stacks of Flashcards.
 - [x] You'll need two different tables for stacks and flashcards.
 The tables should be linked by a foreign key.